 [cta headline="Want to read more about Helios HR can help with your organization’s compensation benchmarking strategy? " button="Contact Us" link="compensation solutions page/“]

 Why is compensation benchmarking important as a "best practice"?

 Establishing market rates for core positions within an organization is important for a variety of reasons.
-First and foremost, it guides decision making for pay decisions including hiring, promotions, internal equity salary adjustments, and general compensation budget planning.
-Because labor costs are the largest cost to any organization, a solid understanding of the external value of each position allows an organization to develop an approach for setting overall compensation philosophy, or the level at which the organization will set salary levels.
-The ability to balance the needs to attracting and retaining talent with fiscal responsibility of the organization is a key priority for Executives.
+First and foremost, it guides pay decision-making including hiring, promotions, internal equity salary adjustments, and general compensation budget planning.
+Because labor costs are the largest cost to any organization, a solid understanding of the external value of each position allows an organization to develop an approach for setting overall total rewards philosophy, or the level at which the organization will set salary levels.
+The ability to balance the needs to attracting and retaining talent with fiscal responsibility of the organization is a key priority for executives.
 Compensation benchmarking provides the information leaders need to define the costs associated with salaries and other compensation components such as profit sharing or bonuses.